 EU court decisions made after Brexit

-Lord Neuberger, the retiring president of the Supreme Court, argued the legislation should be clearer on this.
-Judges would hope and expect Parliament to spell out in a statute how to approach this sort of issue after Brexit.
+Lord Neuberger, then president of the Supreme Court, argued the legislation should be clearer on this.
+He said judges would hope and expect Parliament to spell out in a statute how to approach this sort of issue after Brexit.
 If the government doesn’t express clearly what the judges should do about EU court decisions, then the judges will simply have to do their best.
 However to blame the judges for making the law when parliament has failed to do so would be unfair: UK judges need clarity after Brexit – Lord Neuberger (bbc.co.uk, 8/8/17).
 There is further discussion in paras 132-142 of the HL Constitution Committee report: EU (Withdrawal) Bill, January 2018 (pdf).

-‘Retained general principles of EU law’ – ie the principles as they stood immediately before exit day – also need to be followed when interpreting retained EU law (s.3(7)).
-It seems the UK Supreme Court is not allowed to depart from these.
+‘Retained general principles of EU law’ – ie the principles as they stood immediately before exit day (or IP completion day) – also need to be followed by UK courts when interpreting retained EU law (s.3(7)).
+It seems the UK Supreme Court is not allowed to depart from these principles.
 However presumably the intention is that the normal s.6 rules (above) apply as regards case law about them.